trombik/jekyll-site-info.mkrsgh.org/_posts/2020-06-25-Kickstarting.md

 goals.

 Are you still withe me?
 Of course, you are.
 You have finished reading a rather long story.
-Here is the reward for it: [the project proposal].
+Here is a reward for it: [the project proposal](../../../2020/06/28/Project-Proposal-The-First-Makerspace-in-Siem-Reap.html)